unik-name/docs.unikname.network/docs/key-concept/cryptography-overview.md

 ```bash
 $ uns resolve @jack-sparow?*
 ```
-return the same cryptoaccount in this example.
+return the same crypto-account in this example.

 ## Passphrase

-The passphrase is the master password (key) for your UNIK tokens and also for your UNIKNAME tokens.
-Every unikname.network address has its own unique passphrase.
-With the passphrase you can sign transactions to send your UNIK, you can manage your @unikname represented by UNIKNAME tokens.
-More important is that the combination of your Passphrase plus a pincode or a fingerprint on your smartphone allow you to sign-in and sign-up everywhere.
+The passphrase is the master password (key) for your $UNIK and UNIKNAME tokens.
+Every <brand name="uns"/> address has its own unique passphrase.
+With the passphrase you can sign transactions to send your $UNIK, and manage your UniknameID represented by UNIKNAME tokens.
+More important is that the combination of your passphrase and a pincode or a fingerprint on your smartphone enable you to sign-in and sign-up everywhere.

-So, do not lose your Passphrase, and do not share it with others.
-You could lose access to your UNIK tokens but above all you could loose access to all website you're connected to.
-If you lose your passphrase, or if it is stolen, there is nothing we can do to help you.
-We CANNOT recover any lost passphrases.
+Do not loose your passphrase, and do not share it with others!
+You could loose access to your $UNIK tokens as well as your access to all of the websites you are used to connect to.
+If you loose your passphrase, or if it is stolen, there is nothing we can do to help you.
+Unikname CANNOT recover any lost passphrases.

-The passphrase is used to directly calculate the [PrivateKey](#privatekey) of an unikname.network blockchain account and should never be shared, stored irresponsibly, or transmitted over the internet.
-The only person that should ever have access to a passphrase is the owner of its account.
+The passphrase is used to directly calculate the [PrivateKey](#privatekey) of a <brand name="uns"/> crypto-account and should never be shared, stored irresponsibly, or transmitted over the internet.
+The only person that should ever have access to a passphrase is the owner of the associated crypto-account.

-We can technically use any word, phrase, or string as a passphrase which will result in a valid <brand name="uns"/> cryptoaccount; however, it is heavily discouraged as the security of an address relies on the randomness of its Passphrase.
-Humans are bad at creating randomness, and entering sequences of random letters and numbers isn't easy to do accurately.
+You can technically use any word, phrase, or string as a passphrase which will result in a valid <brand name="uns"/> crypto-account; however, it is heavily discouraged as the security of a crypto-account is heavily dependant on the randomness of its passphrase.
+Humans are bad at creating randomness.
+Entering sequences of random letters and numbers isn't easy to do accurately.

-<brand name="uns"/> passphrases are implemented using [ARK.IO cryptography](https://ark.dev/docs/core/transactions/cryptography#passphrase), based on the BIP39 Protocol, and is combination of twelve words.
+<brand name="uns"/> passphrases are implemented using [ARK.IO cryptography](https://ark.dev/docs/core/transactions/cryptography#passphrase), based on the BIP39 Protocol, and are a combination of twelve words.

 ## PrivateKey